oskariorg/oskari-docs/md/documentation/backend/installing-transport.md

         redis.port=6379
         redis.pool.size=100

+    These can also be overridden with `oskari-ext.properties` or `transport-ext.properties` that are places in server classpath.

 3. Start redis (`redis-server`).
 You may use `redis-cli` for cleaning the cache (`flushall` command).

-## 2. Configure oskaridb

-**NOTE!** *skip this, if my places configuration is already done*

-Start the server with `mvn clean install -f servlet-map-pom.xml -Doskari.dropdb=true -Doskari.setup=postgres-mapwfs2  -Pjetty-profile`

-OR

-Just populate the database:
-* `cd  oskari-server/content-resources`
-* `mvn clean install exec:java -Doskari.dropdb=true -Doskari.setup=postgres-mapwfs2`

-## 3. Compile
+## 2. Compile

 * Go to `oskari-server`
-* You may need to change `config.properties` under `/transport` OR add a `transport-ext.properties` file with the properties you need on your own environment to override the defaults.
 * Compile the transport service with `mvn clean install -f transport-pom.xml` (add `-DskipTests` in case you don't want the tests run)
-* Start the jetty service with `mvn jetty:run` or use other jetty installation (`cd {jetty.home}/bin && java -jar start.jar`)
+* Deploy the WAR-file under `/webapp-transport/target/transport-0.0.1.war` on a jetty installation (`cd {jetty.home} && java -jar start.jar`)
+* Note!
+You can rename the war file to `transport.war` on deploy to skip some configuration later

 With the default settings you now have: